2020-Spring-CSC-330/PM04-master/README.md

 **Wireframing FAQ:**
-1. *Level of Detail?* The wireframes should look like a detailed sketch.There should be enough text or iconography to be legible, but your goal is to figure out the basic layout of the application, not the final design.
+1. *Level of Detail?* The wireframes should look like a detailed sketch.
+There should be enough text or iconography to be legible, but your goal is to figure out the basic layout of the application, not the final design.

 2. *I don't know where to start?* Do a google image search for "UI wireframing" for some inspiration.
 You can also browse UI portfolios on sites like Pinterest, Instagram and Dribbbly